thomassuedbroecker/galaxium-travels-mcp-compose-watsonx-orchestrate/README.md

 This repository demonstrates how to set up a `MCP server` locally and integrate it into the `watsonx Orchestrate Development Edition` using `Docker-Compose`.

-* **MCP Server:** The image below shows simplified dependencies os the entire setup, including:
+* **MCP Server:** The image below shows simplified dependencies of the entire setup, including:
     * Docker Compose
     * `watsonx Orchestrate Development Edition Server`
          * Agent